normally 10am to 4pm daily

 This part of the website is about St Mary's Gosforth

 St Mary's is a typical village church with several different styles of service.
-Our main Sunday service is Parish Communion at 10am except on the second Sunday of the month when there a BCP Holy Communion at 8am and a Family Service at 10am.
+Our Sunday services are Parish Communion at 10.30 am on the second and fourth Sundays of the month.
+On the first Sunday there is an All Age service and and on the third Sunday a service of Morning Praise both these are led by a lay team at 10 30 am.
+On these Sundays there is always a service of Holy Communion at another church in the Benefice.
 Please see the calendar and events for details of what is happening in the next month or so.

 There has been a church building on this site since around 700 AD.
 In around 1100 AD a stone Norman church replaced the building then on the site and there have been changes since.
 There were two rebuilds in Victorian times and the current building dates from 1896 - 97.
 In 1995 St Mary's Room was built onto the North of the church and this provides us with a meeting room for Christian Fellowship after services, social events and courses such as the Lent course.
 The room has modern audio visual equipment and adjoining kitchen & toilets.

-The history of the site means that there are a few Norman artefacts inside the building, together with two exceptional Viking hogback tombs and the "Fishing Stone" which has both Viking and Christian symbolism.
-The most famous Anglo- Danish monument is the Grade 1 listed "Gosforth Cross" which shows integration of Viking myth and Christian beliefs.
+The history of the site means that there are a few Norman artefacts inside the Grade 1 listed building, together with two exceptional Viking hogback tombs and the "Fishing Stone" which has both Viking and Christian symbolism.
+The most famous Anglo- Danish monument is the "Gosforth Cross" a High Cross which is a scheduled monument of National Importance ( there is a copy in the British Museum in London) which shows integration of Viking myth and Christian beliefs.
 As a result we have visitors from all over the world.